permabullnino/Backups/dcr_vwap.md

 Fairness matters - analyzing competition over scarce resources in these crypto-systems is substantially less interesting and predictive of user behavior if they aren't fair.
 Proof of stake systems are *generally* stamped as being "unfair", but that is not the case with Decred's ticketing system.

-Specifically speaking, Decred tickets serve multiple functions within the Decred network:
+Up to this point we've covered that tickets are scarce resources that are fairly competed over.
+However, it's also important to also understand that tickets are incredibly useful, wearing multiple hats within the network itself.
+More emphatically speaking, tickets drive the vast majority of operations that users leverage Decred for, including:

 (1) A means for users to accumulate as much of the 21 million DCR supply as possible (2) An additional authentication layer for newly discovered blocks